Periods and harmonic analysis on spherical varieties

 From now on we will assume this to be so, or we will assume the local components of our global representations to be on the regular set.
 The last local piece of input that we need to discuss is the value of $\mathcal P_v^\Planch$ on normalized unramified data.

 Let $v$ be a non-archimedean place of $K$, unramified over $\mathbb Q$.
 Assume that $\GG$ and $\XX$ carry an integral model at $v$ with $x_0\in\XX(\mathfrak o_v)$ and such that $\XX(K_v)$ satisfies the ``generalized Cartan decomposition'' \cite[Axiom 2.4.1]{SaSph} with respect to the hyperspecial maximal compact subgroup $\GG(\mathfrak o_v)$ -- this is the case at almost every place under the multiplicity-one assumption.
 Let $\pi$ be an irreducible, unramified (with respect to $\GG(\mathfrak o_v)$) representation in $L^2(\XX(K_v))$, which is isomorphic to the unramified subquotient of the representation $I_{P(X)}^G(\chi)$.
-Then, up to a combinatorial condition which is easy to check and which is expected to hold for all affine homogeneous spherical varieties (from now on \textbf{we assume this condition to hold for our spherical variety}), the value of $\mathcal P_v^\Planch(u\otimes\bar u)$ where $u\in \pi^{\GG(\mathfrak o_v)}$ with $\|u\|=1$ follows from the Plancherel formula of \cite[Theorem 9.0.1]{SaSph}.
+Then, up to a combinatorial condition which is easy to check and which is expected to hold for all affine homogeneous spherical varieties ({s.\ the statement of \cite[Theorem 7.2.1]{SaSph} --} from now on \textbf{we assume this condition to hold for our spherical variety}), the value of $\mathcal P_v^\Planch(u\otimes\bar u)$ where $u\in \pi^{\GG(\mathfrak o_v)}$ with $\|u\|=1$ follows from the Plancherel formula of \cite[Theorem 9.0.1]{SaSph}.
 More precisely, it is the quotient $L_X$ of $L$-values attached to the spherical variety $\XX$ in \emph{loc.cit.}, divided by the ``Plancherel measure for $G_X$''.
-Hence,\footnote{See the table at the end of \cite{SaSph} for some examples.} in the notation of \cite[Definition 7.2.3]{SaSph} (but adding the index $v$):
+Hence,\footnote{See the table at the end of \cite{SaSph} for some examples.} in the notation of \cite[Definition 7.2.3]{SaSph} (in particular: using exponential notation $e^{\check\gamma}$ instead of $\check\gamma$ for characters of tori), but adding the index $v$:

 We recall that $Q^{P(X)}_v=[\GG(\mathfrak o_v): \PP(\XX)^-(\mathfrak o_v) \PP(\XX)(\mathfrak o_v) ]$, where $\PP(\XX)^-$ is a parabolic opposite to $\PP(\XX)$.
 It is also equal to:

 (the product over all roots in the unipotent radical of the parabolic dual to $\PP(\XX)$).
 For affine varieties the constant $c_v$ is: